 Elliptical trainers are a gym favorite.
 Not only is this cardio machine joint friendly, but it is also super versatile.
 You can go forward and backward, work your arms and legs, or focus on your core.
-Here a some tips to get the most out of this machine and your next elliptical workout.
+Here a some tips to get the most out of this machine for your next elliptical workout.

 - If your focus is cardio: Focus on your strides per minute.
 SPM is the number of times your legs go around, a stat the elliptical tracks for you.
 Try to keep your strides per minute between 140 and 160.
 If you're doing intervals on the elliptical, make sure your "sprints" are closer to 160.